airyhq/airy/docs/docs/api/http.md

 The HTTP endpoints adhere to the following conventions:

 - Endpoints only accept `POST` JSON requests.
 - Communication always requires a valid [JWT token](#authorization), except for `/users.login` and `/users.signup` endpoints.
 - We use dots for namespacing URLs (eg `/things.add`).

 ## Authentication

 In order to communicate with the API endpoints, you need a valid [JWT](https://jwt.io/) token.
 Get a valid token by sending a request to the login endpoint [login](#login).
 It returns short-lived JWT token you can use for API requests.

 ### Login

-As the purpose of this endpoint is to obtain valid JWT tokens, it does not require a valid token to be present in the header.
+As the purpose of this endpoint is to obtain valid JWT tokens, it does not require a valid token to be present in the headers.

 `POST /users.login`